mozilla/prowac/README.md

 `npm test` will run the project test suite.

 __Note:__ you'll want to install redis and start the redis server before you run the crawler or the dashboard with their default settings.
 The crawler uses [kue](https://github.com/Automattic/kue) for keeping track of url job tasks and kue requires a redis db to be up and running.
 The default backend for the `dataStore` module is the redis backend, which obviously also requires a redis server.

+`./node_modules/kue/bin/kue-dashboard` will start a server that you can connect to in a browser to see the status of any current url jobs.
+If you're using alternative redis settings, you'll have to pass those along to `kue-dashboard` on the command line.